About Dhaka WASA

 Actually, the potable drinking water supply was started in Dhaka City in the year 1874, and that year Nabab Khaja Abdul Ghani established a water treatment plan in Chadnighat near the bank of the river Buriganga.
 After that period the piped water was supplied to city people in the limited way and also sanitation system.

 Dhaka WASA (Water Supply & Sewerage System) was established in the year 1963 as an organization, under the East Pakistan ordinance XIX.
 In the year 1990, Water, Drainage & Sanitation service of Narayangonj city handed over to DWASA.
-Based on the tremendous geographical expansion and population growth over the last two decades, DWASA’s activities has been reorganized by Dhaka WASA Act, 1996 and according to this act, DWASA it is operating as a service oriented commercial organization.
-Now, the jurisdiction of Dhaka WASA is more than 360 Sq. km and the population is about 12.5 million.
+Based on the tremendous geographical expansion and population growth over the last two decades, DWASA’s activities has been reorganized by Dhaka WASA Act, 1996 and according to this act.

 The major responsibilities and functions of DWASA are:-